AndrewKassab/precisepass/README.md

 # precisepass

-  This is a simple password manager that works both natively on linux or on the Windows Subsystem for Linux.
+  This is a simple password manager that works both natively on Linux or on the Windows Subsystem for Linux.
   This password manager can easily retrieve your passwords and copy them to your clipboard.

 # BEFORE USING: